SCOTUS narrows grounds for revoking citizenship

 In 2013, however, a jury found her guilty of making false statements on her application for naturalization and she was stripped of her citizenship.

-Newly appointed Justice Neil Gorsuch issued his first separate opinion in the case, which concurred with the judgment.
 Justice Elena Kagan, writing for a unanimous court, ruled in favor of Maslenjak, holding that the offense had to be materially related to the decision to grant naturalization.

 "If whatever illegal conduct occurring within the naturalization process was a causal dead-end -- if, so to speak, the ripples from that act could not have reached the decision to award citizenship -- then the act cannot support a charge that the applicant obtained naturalization illegally," Kagan wrote.